Today I was Expelled from Starmer’s Labour Party, it’s so Liberating.

 Expelled from the Labour party for saying good eggs

-Today I received an email from the Governance and Legal Unit of the Labour Party, it wasn’t a surprise I’ve been waiting for that little gem to drop on my virtual doormat for a long time now.
+Today I received an email from the Governance and Legal Unit of the Labour Party.
+It wasn’t a shock; I’ve been waiting for that little gem to land on my virtual doormat for a long time now.

-You see I have been a suspended Labour Party member for just over two years this May.
+You see, I’ve been a suspended Labour member for just over two years this May.

 I’m a reporter at The Sunday Times working on a story…